Running for Peace

 Sri Chinmoy is unique among spiritual leaders in his belief that sport, particularly running, is an important 'personal growth' discipline, cultivating qualities which are important to the spiritual life he advocates.

 Running form two important disciplines practiced by his students – on the one hand developing physical wellbeing, strength and dynamism; and on the other, inner peace and poise, mental strength and inner capacities.
-A decathlon and sprint champion in his own youth, Sri Chinmoy has increasingly turned in recent years to weightlifting to help him overcome a chronic knee injury.
+A decathlon and sprint champion in his own youth, Sri Chinmoy then turned to weightlifting to help him overcome a chronic knee injury.

 Sri Chinmoy offered the following comments on competitive sport: